DoctorKhan/The-Human-Experiment-Book/src/50_original_titans/03_experiment_begins.md

 **What I discovered:**

-- The original titans were displaced by a younger generation of beings with different priorities
+- **The Werdh-anes** were displaced by a younger generation of beings with different priorities
 - The consciousness development infrastructure was abandoned before activation
 - Humans were left with enhanced capabilities but no guidance for using them
 - The genetic switches for advanced consciousness remained dormant